ibm-cloud-docs/vpc/vsi_is_byol_about.md

 ## BYOL for SUSE Linux Enterprise Server (SLES)
 {: #byol-vpc-suse}

 You can use your own license for a [custom Linux image](/docs/vpc?topic=vpc-create-linux-custom-image) that you create on premises.
 This BYOL custom image is a single qcow2 or vhd file that you upload to {{site.data.keyword.cos_full_notm}} and then import to the VPC.
 When you import your BYOL custom image, you must select a _BYOL_ operating system from the list of OS versions.
-Supported Linux version is SLES 15.
+Supported Linux version is SLES 15and SLES 16.

 To see all of the operating system versions from the API, make a `GET /operating_systems` call.
 In the response, you see SUSE Linux Enterprise Server BYOL OS versions among the list of operating systems.
 This example response shows information that is returned for SLES 15: